diarmidmackenzie/sdt-condensed/CET part 1.md

 For example, when rewarded for solving puzzles, participants will choose the easiest puzzles, compared to the choices they make in a free choice scenario.

-More disturbingly, people may choose nonconstructive, or immoral, behaviours that leas to the outcome.
+More disturbingly, people may choose nonconstructive, or immoral, behaviours that lead to the outcome.
 These behaviours can then be reinforced by the reward.
 This is sometimes known as the "Enron effect", but similar effects have been seen with high-stakes testing at schools leading to school administrators cheating, or misreporting results, to achieve the desired outcomes.

 We'll look at this in detail later, but for now, the point is that in order to reliably influence a specific behaviour, a reward must be linked directly to that behaviour.
 A reward linked to an outcome is likely to lead people to unearth alternative easier behaviours that lead to the rewarded outcome.